-- This topic contains 58 replies, has 14 voices, and was last updated by Craig Renneker 23 hours, 16 minutes ago.
+- This topic has 59 replies, 14 voices, and was last updated 1 year, 10 months ago by Craig_R.

 I’m also good to leave as early as Sept 29.
 Personally, I’d rather slab it to Damascus VA on Saturday and Sunday, then start the ride in Virginia on Monday the 1st.
 Doing that makes for a slightly shorter route home from Lawrenceville PA (possibly a 1-day haul).

 I have the gear to camp, but would be good with the hotel route too.